 Many of the hotels offer fancy/expensive brunches.
 Once in a while, these are great, but you probably won’t want to eat like that every day.
 Even a quick muffin at some hotels will run you $8.
 But there are a few places on the Strip that still serve a reasonable sit-down breakfast.
 Our find was the Planet Dailies inside Planet Hollywood, but there are others.

-A late lunch is a great way to save money.
+If you are wondering how to save money in Vegas, a late lunch is a great way to conserve cash.
 Many of the nicer restaurants on the Strip serve the exact same menu (or a slightly modified menu) at significantly reduced prices for lunch compared to dinner.
 Holstein’s in the Cosmopolitan or I Love Burgers in the Venetian both had great burgers at reasonable prices.

 Another option is to find a cabbie and get him to take you to In-N-Out Burger.
 There’s nothing like classic takeout from the backseat of a cab!